IHE/RAD.IMR/input/pagecontent/volume-1.md

 In a radiology report, although there are many variations of what information a report should contain depending on the procedure and specialty, there are general common sections in a report such as Indication, Methods, Findings, Impressions, etc.

-The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using different OBX segments for different sections while this Interactive Multimedia Report Profile specifies using different FHIR DiagnosticReport.result which are referenced Observation resources for different sections.
+The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using multiple OBX segments for different sections while this Interactive Multimedia Report Profile specifies using multiple FHIR DiagnosticReport.result which are referenced Observation resources for different sections.

 ##### Report Content Encoding

-Also known as 'structured reporting' or 'synoptic reporting', encoding structure refers to the use of fully coded values in pre-coordinated form or post-coordinated form, in which the values are drawn from some value sets such as LOINC or SNOMED-CT, in order to represent the full concept.
+Also known as 'structured reporting' or 'synoptic reporting', encoding structure refers to the use of fully coded values in pre-coordinated form or post-coordinated form, in which the values are drawn from some value sets or standardized nomenclature / coded values such as LOINC or SNOMED-CT, in order to represent the full concept.

 This has been successfully used in certain discipline such as cancer screening, but it is less common in general radiology reporting practice.